ARRIVALS AND

 What happens if I don’t have meals (Lunch or Dinner) at the restaurant?

-For those that are interested in dining out and trying some local specialties, there are many restaurants within walking distance of the hotel in the old town section of Peschiera del Garda.
+For those who are interested in dining out and trying some local specialties, there are many restaurants within walking distance of the hotel in the old town section of Peschiera del Garda.
 There is no refund for meals (Lunch or Dinner) not consumed at the hotel.

 BIKE RENTAL